What is a transcoding server?

 A transcoding server is a computer running special software that can input one digital mode and output a different mode.
 Whether you know it or not, the bain of the digital voice existence today is the fact, digital voice modes can’t communicate with each other.
 If you have a DMR radio sitting next to a D-Star radio, the 2 can only communicate via their analog mode, not their respective digital mode.
 By using simple software like Pi-star, we can configure it to connect to nearly any server, both online…and offline, and this includes a transcoding server.
 A server can be installed in the “Cloud”, where it can be accessed from all around the world allowing hams to easily connect.
 A server can be installed at a single tower site to bridge a local community of radio operators.
 For example, DMR on Frequency 1, D-Star on Frequency 2, Yaesu Fusion on Frequency 3, at one or multiple high profile repeater sites.
 The list of applications go on..

-- Currently the only easiest place to really get these are from North West Digital Radio for $90 each. *when on special
+- North West Digital Radio for $90 each. *when on special

-- DVMEGA is also selling AMBE chips on their site: HERE for transcoding purposes as well.
+- DVMEGA is also selling AMBE chips for transcoding purposes as well.